Blades of Steel: Reception

+The game sold over 1 million units.

 Blades of Steel has been well received by critics.
 Allgame editor Skyler Miller described the game as "one of the most enjoyable sports games of its era".
 Reviews of the Virtual Console release were mostly positive.
 Marcel van Duyn of Nintendo Life opined that the game has aged fairly well compared to other Konami sports titles on the NES such as Double Dribble.
 Dan Whitehead of Eurogamer was more critical of the game, stating that "The graphics aren't particularly good, even by 1987 NES standards, with the same model repeated over and over for the players, and some garish colour combinations are used to tell the teams apart."
 Electronic Gaming Monthly opted to exclude it from their "100 Best Games of All Time" in favor of Ice Hockey, explaining that "We realize Blades of Steel was an excellent game for its time, with far better graphics than Ice Hockey.
 But the fact is, if you had to pick between these two games today, Ice Hockey is clearly more fun.
 For sheer realism we can turn to one of the newer NHL games on the 32-bit systems."